tillmanjr/bambu-x1carbon-ams-a-year/README.md

 </p>

 In summary, the X1's print quality is more than acceptable with PLA variants and acceptable with PETG.

+## Specs - umm, sorta.

+### Lies, Damned Lies, and Maximum Build Dimensions
+The specification lists 256 × 256 × 256 mm.
+256mm on the z-access is correct.
+The build plate itself is 256 x 256 mm, but not all of it is available for printing.
+And, for multicolor printing, even less.

+### Print Speeds,
+significantly flow rate limited well under spec
+layer adhesion limited well under spec

+## About the enclosure

 ## Support
   parts